 Right: Owen Westford and Susanne Leonard (Westford) performing together in Washington in 1902.
 Note the heading –“Polite Vaudeville.”
 IS there such a thing!?
 The Washington Times, 21 December 1902.
 Via Newspapers.com

-And yet… there was, apparently, a real connection.
+And yet… there was a real connection.
 Susanne Westford had been married to actor Robert Owen Westford (1858 – 1908), a native of Tasmania, from the mid 1880s until his sudden death in Washington in February 1908.
 Owen Westford first appears as an actor in Australia in 1879-80, and was almost certainly Harry’s own father.
-Regularly praised for his versatility as an actor, Westford sometimes added Allen to his surname and had performed often as a comic singer with Susanne and Lillian Russell, having arrived in the US with the William Horace Lingard company c.
+Regularly praised for his versatility as an actor, Westford sometimes added Allen to his surname and had performed often with Susanne and Lillian Russell, having arrived in the US with the William Horace Lingard company c.
 1880.
 The 1900 and 1905 US census from New York shows Susanne and Owen Westford living with Leona Ross, another sister, and her theatre – manager husband Fred.

-Furthermore, when Harry died in 1951, his death certificate clearly listed an Owen Westford as his father.
+When Harry died in 1951, his death certificate clearly listed an Owen Westford as his father.
 The reader will thus be wondering – did Harry really marry or cohabit with his step-mother?
 Or was this just all an arrangement to smooth his transition into the US that went horribly wrong?
-Unfortunately, we do not know the answer.
-Nor can we tell what impact this might have had on his career, as Harry remained characteristically silent.

 The Saskatoon Daily Star advertises Harry’s first film.
 18 March, 1922.
 Via newspapers.com